diogoascarneiro/lola-crosses-the-road/README.md

 Soon the ideas came flooding into my brain - game mechanics, easter eggs, concentration bars, a dog treat-based score system... but alas, I only had two weeks to do this.
 So the multi-title franchise that would catapult my dog into the homes and hearts of gamers everywhere suddenly became...a Frogger clone.
 And you know what?
 That's pretty cool too.

+# Controls :joystick:
+Use the arrow keys to move!
+Simple as that.

+---

 ## Technologies used
 "Lola Crosses The Road" is written in vanilla Javascript, and uses HTML Canvas and CSS to present it as a browser game.
-It makes extensive use of 16x16 image assets arranged in a tileset.
+It follows OOP (Object Oriented Programming) principles (for the most part), and makes extensive use of 16x16 image assets arranged in a tileset.
 To make working with them easier, I've created a few ways to add new assets to the game and then draw them (without using that gigantic ctx.drawImage function).
 Some examples:

 ### Adding an image asset (tileset or sprite)
 ```